 Explore subjects that real leaders of CYPMH services have asked for

 We asked leaders what subjects were important to them, and we will keep asking:

 These will inform our next few networks.

-Below, you’ll find the events we’ve already scheduled for 2020.
+Below, you’ll find the events running during the current year.

 Neurocapability and Leadership:

 – Dr Fiona Warner Gale –